 Why is it important to look after the baby teeth?

 Many parents wonder why it’s important to look after the baby teeth and ask why they can’t just be extracted when the decay eventually leads to pain.
 Firstly, baby teeth are important for chewing, speech development, healthy self-esteem and they act as space holders for the permanent teeth.
 Early extractions will let the permanent teeth drift uncontrollably and will need early intervention of orthodontic treatment – not to mention the emotional trauma when the child gets teased about their appearance.

-What can parents do to prevent bottle rot and tooth decay in children and babies?
+What can parents do to prevent tooth decay in children and babies?

 Do your best not to put your baby to sleep while sucking on a bottle with anything other than water.
 Remove the bottle as soon as your baby is asleep and replace it with a pacifier if need be.